 Dates and Sites.
 The championship game will be played on the first Saturday in December in Atlanta, Georgia.
-The 2019 Championship will occur on Saturday, December 7 at Mercedes Benz Stadium.
 See Supplement C in General Administration for Future Championship Dates and Sites.

 Divisional Champions and Tiebreakers.
 In the event of a tie for the divisional championship, the following procedures will be used: